BioPhoton/ngRe/AvoidReactiveProgramming.md

 We could...
 But let's first look at some solutions out there.

-In recent times 2 people presented something that I call a "binding extension" for angular components.
+In recent times 2 people presented something that I call "binding an observable to a property", for angular components.

-[@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "connect HOC" method in his presentation [Building with Ivy: rethinking reactive Angular](https://www.youtube.com/watch?v=rz-rcaGXhGk)
+[@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "connect" method in his presentation [Building with Ivy: rethinking reactive Angular](https://www.youtube.com/watch?v=rz-rcaGXhGk)
-And [@EliranEliassy](https://twitter.com/EliranEliassy) presented the "unsubscriber HOC" method in his presentation [Everything you need to know about Ivy](https://www.youtube.com/watch?v=AKibI36WNhY)
+and [@EliranEliassy](https://twitter.com/EliranEliassy) presented the "unsubscriber HOC" in his presentation [Everything you need to know about Ivy](https://www.youtube.com/watch?v=AKibI36WNhY)

 Both of them eliminate the need to assign incoming values to a component property as well as manage the subscription.
 The great thing about it is we can solve our problem with a one-liner and can switch to imperative programming without having any trouble.